MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

   - ISAPI Filters

-(If you're wondering, it's the same module set as the Front End Servers and Standard Edition servers, with the Dynamic Content Compression and Management Tools left out.)
+(In case you're wondering, it's the same module set as the Front End Servers and Standard Edition servers, not including the Dynamic Content Compression and Management Tools.)

 And we have some PowerShell code for this, too: